sahotech/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-## if, else,and loops functions in PYTHON3
+## if else loops functions in PYTHON3